Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Investigation on Lyapunov exponents

-A comparable pattern is also noticeable from the behavior of the radial LE $(\lambda_r)$ with time $t$, where the peak values are highest at energies $E=132.5$ and $E=122$ in Figs.~\ref{fc1l} (Right) and \ref{fc2l} (Right), corresponding to Case-I and Case-II, respectively.
-Furthermore, $\lambda_r$ reaches its maximum for the largest values of the DM halo parameters $\rhs=0.05$ and $\rs=0.27$, highlighting chaotic behavior under the consideration of the radial dynamics, as seen in Figs.~\ref{fc3l} (Right) and \ref{fc4l} (Right), respectively.
+The onset of chaotic behavior in particle dynamics near the horizon or any deviations from expected LE values in Einstein's gravity might serve as indirect indicators of interactions between the DM halo and BH geometry.
+With this objective, we now advance to the numerical computation of the LEs.\\ In Figs.~3(a) (Left) and 3(b) (Left), we illustrate the evolution of the total LE $(\lambda_T)$ over time $t$ for various energy values while keeping the DM halo parameters fixed at $\rs=0.15,~\rhs=0.02$ (Case-I) and $\rhs=0.01,~\rs=0.25$ (Case-II), respectively.
+Additionally, we depict $\lambda_T$ as functions of time for different DM halo central densities ($\rhs$) with fixed scale radius $\rs=0.15$ and energy $E=90$ (case-III) in Fig.~3(c) (Left), and for varying DM halo scale radii ($\rs$) with fixed central density $\rhs=0.01$ and energy $E=115$ (Case-IV) in Fig.~3(d) (Left).\\ It is significant to highlight that across all four cases investigated here, the numerical values for both the total Lyapunov exponent $\lambda_T$ and the radial Lyapunov exponent $\lambda_r$ are evaluated up to a time of $t = 2500$.
+This is because the separation of two points in phase space does not grow anymore after time $t^*$ (say), where $e^{\lambda t^*}$ is comparable to the size of phase space and our numerical analysis suggests that $t^*\sim 2500$.
+By this point, every category of orbit studied in this work—namely, non-chaotic, onset-of-chaotic, and chaotic—exhibits initial fluctuations and an exponential decay before stabilizing into a nearly constant average, as depicted in the inset figures of the corresponding main plots.
+For the sake of clarity, the evolution of $\lambda_T$ and $\lambda_r$ is plotted over an extensive time range.
+This extended visualization genuinely reveals the saturated convergence of the Lyapunov exponents in the large-time limit, effectively representing the mathematical infinite-time limit.\\ The presented figures demonstrate that the saturation levels of both the total and the radial LEs exhibit a characteristic dependence that scales as $1/t$.
+Furthermore, for a given set of DM halo parameters, an increase in energy corresponds to a higher saturation value for the total and radial logarithmic separation ratios.
+This observed trend signifies that the system's dynamics display more pronounced chaotic behavior at higher energies [see Figs.~3(a) and (b)].
+A similar trend is observed when varying the DM halo central density and scale radius while maintaining a constant energy, suggesting enhanced chaos for larger values of the DM halo parameters $\rhs,\rs$ [see Figs.~3(c) and (d)].
+Thus, we can infer that the DM halo parameters $\rhs$ and $\rs$ significantly influence the chaotic dynamics of an EMRI system where a massive compact object inspirals around a supermassive BH in a galactic environments.\\ A comparable pattern is also noticeable from the behavior of the radial LE $(\lambda_r)$ with time $t$, where the peak values are highest at energies $E=132.5$ and $E=122$ in Figs.~3(a) (Right) and 3(b) (Right), corresponding to Case-I and Case-II, respectively.
+Furthermore, $\lambda_r$ reaches its maximum for the largest values of the DM halo parameters $\rhs=0.05$ and $\rs=0.27$, highlighting chaotic behavior under the consideration of the radial dynamics, as seen in Figs.~3(c) (Right) and 3(d) (Right), respectively.
 Additionally, we present the numerically computed total and radial Lyapunov exponents in Table \ref{T2} for each of the four cases within our combined BH and DM halo spacetime.
 The final row of Table \ref{T2} displays the respective values for the total and radial Lyapunov exponents in a Schwarzschild spacetime, devoid of any DM halo, corresponding to the predictions of Einstein gravity.
 It is important to note that for chaotic orbital dynamics, we find that the values of both the total and radial Lyapunov exponents in the Schwarzschild spacetime are marginally greater than their counterparts in all four cases involving the galactic BH and DM halo combined spacetime.
 Conversely, another significant observation is that the radial Lyapunov exponents consistently exhibit values somewhat lower than the corresponding total Lyapunov exponents.
 This trend holds for the non-chaotic, onset-of-chaotic, and fully chaotic regimes of particle motion across all five cases as mentioned in Table \ref{T2}.